fish-shell/fish-shell/doc_src/interactive.rst

 Additionally, ``blink`` can be added after each of the cursor shape parameters to set a blinking cursor in the specified shape.

-Fish knows the shapes "block", "line" and "underscore", other values will be ignored.
+fish knows the shapes "block", "line" and "underscore", other values will be ignored.

 If the cursor shape does not appear to be changing after setting the above variables, it's likely your terminal emulator does not support the capabilities necessary to do this.